reimagined/resolve/docs/tutorial.md

 Consider a situation, in which your application has been running in a production environment for a long time and a large number of shopping lists has been created.
 If you used a View Model to answer queries, a resulting data sample would be generated on the fly for every requests using events from the beginning of the history, which will result in a huge performance overhead on _each request_.
 Note that it is not a problem when you use a View Model to obtain a single list's items as the item count is always considerably small.

 To overcome this issue, implement a ShoppingLists **[Read Model](read-side.md#read-models)**.
 This Read Model will gradually accumulate its state based on incoming events and store this state in the Read Model Storage.
-This part of the functionality is implemented by the Red Model **[projection](read-side.md)**:
+This part of the functionality is implemented by the Read Model **[projection](read-side.md)**:

 **common/read-models/shopping_lists.projection.js:**